Delayed blow-up and enhanced diffusion by transport noise for systems of reaction-diffusion equations: Introduction

 In light of the results in \cite{AV22} (recalled here in Theorem \ref{t:local}), the solution $v$ of Theorem \ref{t:delay_enhanced_dissipation_intro} is not only \emph{strong}, but it is also positive and instantaneously gains regularity:

 The positivity of solutions to \eqref{eq:reaction_diffusion_system_intro} is very important from an application point of view, as $v_i$ typically models concentrations.
 Let us stress that an additive noise would destroy the positivity of the initial data.
 Thus, in the context of reaction--diffusion equations, additive noise seems not appropriate to work with.
 Another interesting feature of transport noise is that it does \emph{not} alter mass conservations, energy balance and, more generally, $L^q$--estimates.
 Here we mean that, when computing $\|v_i\|_{L^q}^q$, one obtains an equality in which the noise does not contribute.
 Moreover, such equality is the one obtained in absence of noise, see Subsection \ref{ss:enhanced_dissipation}.
 This shows in particular that the stochastic perturbation does \emph{not} help in proving $L^q$--bounds.
-The diffusivity (or mixing) behavior of the noise can only be seen in norms which are ``below'' the $L^q$--energy level (e.g.\ $L^r(0,T;L^q)$ with $r<\infty$), cf.\ the enhanced diffusion part of Theorem \ref{t:delay_enhanced_dissipation_intro}.
+The diffusive behavior of the noise can only be seen in norms which are ``below'' the $L^q$--energy level (e.g.\ $L^r(0,T;L^q)$ with $r<\infty$), cf.\ \eqref{eq:enhanced_dissipation_intro_statement} in Theorem \ref{t:delay_enhanced_dissipation_intro}.

-Compared to the deterministic theory, the strength of the results of Theorem \ref{t:delay_enhanced_dissipation_intro} is that the presence of noise allows us to obtain \emph{strong unique solutions} to \eqref{eq:reaction_diffusion_system_intro} with arbitrary large life (at expense of enforcing the noise).
-Under some additional assumptions (e.g.\ entropy-dissipation relation), in the deterministic setting, existence of global \emph{weak} solutions to \eqref{eq:reaction_diffusion_system_intro} are provided in \cite{F15_global_renormalized,FKKM22,LW22}.
+Compared to standard deterministic theory of reaction--diffusion equations (e.g.\ \cite{P10_survey}), the strength of the results of Theorem \ref{t:delay_enhanced_dissipation_intro} is that the presence of noise allows us to obtain \emph{strong unique solutions} to \eqref{eq:reaction_diffusion_system_intro} with arbitrary large life (at expense of enforcing the noise).
+Under some additional assumptions (e.g.\ entropy-dissipation relation), in the deterministic setting, existence of global \emph{weak} solutions to \eqref{eq:reaction_diffusion_system_intro} is shown in \cite{F15_global_renormalized,FKKM22,LW22}.
 Determining whether or not such solutions are unique and/or smooth is an open problem \cite[Section 4]{F15_global_renormalized}.
 For the weaker notion of weak--strong uniqueness see \cite{F17_weak_strong_uniqueness}.